Hawai'i History Day

 Winning at the Leeward District Fair

-One school morning, I was unexpectedly notified by my social studies teacher that she had enjoyed my paper and submitted it as an entry to our school’s History Day competition.
-She alarmingly told me that my paper had been chosen as the winning submission in the school contest within the research paper category.
+One morning at school, my social studies teacher told me that she enjoyed reading my research paper and chose to submit it as an entry to our school’s History Day competition.
+Surprisingly, she excitedly notified me that my submission was a winning entry in the school contest and I would be advancing to the district level for the competition.

-Subsequently, with additional guidance to revise parts of my essay, I attended the Leeward District Fair a few months later.
-There, I was fortunate enough to win once again which gave me the opportunity to move on to compete in the State Fair.
-Although I lost in this stage and wasn’t able to advance to the Nationals, the experience as a whole was memorable and exhilarating.
+With additional guidance to revise parts of my essay, I attended the Leeward District Fair a few months later.
+There, I was once again shocked when my submission was chosen as the winning entry, and I was given the opportunity to compete in the Hawai’i History Day State Fair.
+Unfortunately, though I did end up losing in this stage and wasn’t able to advance to Nationals, the experience as a whole was memorable and exhilarating.

 Nikkei Award